-- III.
-Based upon our criteria and assessment of the peer-reviewed literature, the simultaneous transplant of the pancreas and either a cadaveric or living kidney has been medically proven to be effective and, therefore, is considered medically appropriate for uremic diabetic patients who have no immediate life-threatening conditions. - IV.
-Based upon our criteria and assessment of the peer-reviewed literature, a second pancreas transplant after a failed primary transplant has been medically proven to be effective and, therefore, is considered medically appropriate in patients who still meet transplant criteria. - V. Recipient Selection Guidelines: - A. Each individual considered for renal transplantation will have an evaluation completed by the transplant center for potential difficulties that would complicate and diminish the success of transplantation.
+Based upon our criteria and assessment of the peer-reviewed literature, the simultaneous transplant of the pancreas and either a cadaveric or living kidney has been medically proven to be effective and, therefore, is considered medically appropriate for uremic IDDM patients who have no immediate life-threatening conditions and when ALL the following criteria are met.

+- A. a history of frequent, acute, and severe metabolic complications (hypoglycemia, hyperglycemia, ketoacidosis) requiring medical attention; - B. clinical and/or emotional problems with exogenous insulin therapy that are so severe as to be incapacitating; and - C. consistent failure of insulin-based management to prevent acute complications. - IV.
+Based upon our criteria and assessment of the peer-reviewed literature, a second pancreas transplant after a failed primary transplant has been medically proven to be effective and, therefore, is considered medically appropriate in patients who still meet transplant criteria.

+V. Recipient Selection Guidelines:

+- A. Each individual considered for pancreas transplantation will have an evaluation completed by the transplant center for potential difficulties that would complicate and diminish the success of transplantation.
 Consideration will be given to the patient's risk of death without transplantation, along with the presence and severity of potential contraindications to transplantation.
 Candidates considered for transplant must be psychologically stable, demonstrate motivation and compliance, and have no ongoing problems with drug or alcohol abuse. - B. The following conditions are absolute contraindications to pancreas transplantation: - 1.
 Metastatic cancer; - 2.
 Presence of malignancy (other than non-melanomatous skin cancers), unless malignancy has been completely resected or unless (upon medical review) it is determined that malignancy has been treated, there is a small likelihood of recurrence, and acceptable future risks; - 3.
 Ongoing or recurring infections that are not effectively treated; - 4.
 Serious cardiac or other insufficiencies and an inability to tolerate transplant surgery; - 5.
 Demonstrated non-compliance, which places the organ at risk by not adhering to medical recommendations; - C. Pancreas transplant is considered a relative contraindication in HIV-positive recipients, unless ALL of the following criteria are met: - 1.
 Patient's CD4 count is greater than 200 cells/mm3; - 2.
-HIV-1RNA is undetectable: - 3.
+HIV-1RNA is undetectable; - 3.
 Patient has been on stable anti-retroviral therapy for greater than three months; - 4.
 Patient has no other complications from AIDS (e.g., opportunistic infection, including aspergillus, tuberculosis, coccidioidomycosis; resistant fungal infections, Kaposi's sarcoma, or other neoplasm); and - 5.
 Patient meets all other criteria for transplantation.

 VI.
-Living Donation Guidelines:
+Segmental Living Donation Guidelines: